OUR HISTORY

 OUR ORIGIN:

 In the fall of 1995, a group of Duluth men decided to organize a retreat of male community leaders to discuss this problem and begin to develop a solution.
-They invited a diverse group of 100 men to discuss the role men have in preventing violence.
-Fifty-five of these community leaders responded and participated in the retreat.
-They included members of the American Indian and African American community, the clergy, businessmen, academics, and others.
-The meeting ended with a commitment to continue to discuss and develop strategies to decrease violence against women and girls in our communities.
-Out of these discussions grew Men As Peacemakers.
+They invited a diverse group of men in the community to discuss the role men have in preventing and ending violence.
+Fifty five community leaders - members of the American Indian and African American community, clergy, businessmen, academics, and others - responded to the call.
+This gathering ended with a commitment to develop strategies that would decrease violence against women and girls in our communities.
+Out of this, Men As Peacemakers was born.

 TODAY:

-Today, MAP is acknowledged as a key resource for communities in Minnesota for developing and implementing innovative, educational, service-driven and supportive strategies that prevent violence against women and children.
+Today, MAP is a local, statewide, and national resource for communities looking to develop and implement proven, innovative, community-centered strategies that address violence against women and children.
 Each year, MAP serves approximately 1,050 youth, engages 250 volunteers, and provides presentations, workshops and trainings to at least 10,000 people.